-Veterans Killing themselves is a topic of discussion the military would like everyone to ignore.
+Veterans killing themselves is a topic of discussion the military would like everyone to ignore.

 Memorial Day is a time set aside to remember those in our military who died while serving their country.

-But these days, not everyone who dies serving their country does so from taking a bullet by enemy fire or being blown up by driving over a roadside bomb.
+But these days, not everyone who died serving their country does so from taking a bullet by enemy fire or being blown up by driving over a roadside bomb.
 In fact, all too often members of our military take their own lives.
 It happens when they are active duty as well as after they have completed their service.
 It can happen during deployments, or it can happen when they are stateside.

 Diane Carbo, purveyor of this site, lost her son, Sgt.
-Geoff Brachvogel, to suicide.
+Geoff Brachvogel to suicide.
 He suffered from an excruciatingly painful condition called reflex sympathetic dystrophy (RSD).
 He died in September 2011, taking his life after a visit to a VA hospital in Waco, Texas.
 He had been discharged and allowed to drive home after being given several sedating medications, Carbo explains in the rough draft of a book.

 She’s calling her book “Negligent Homicide.”
 It’s going to detail a litany of blunders, VA inadequacies, and even what Carbo believes to be abuse, by military doctors.